Fourteen-IP/broadworks-sdk/chronicl.md

 ## NOTES

 ## JOURNAL

+@malkin0xb8 25.07.2025
+- Discovered that the password signing is incorrect, after testing with raw password the login succeeded.
+- Online suggestions say that since the socket and connection is SSL encrypted the OCI backend expects a different charset or format for the signed password.

+@KiPageFault 22.07.2025
+- Added Parser class designed for Type/Request/Response type translation between class objects, xml, and dictionaries.
+- Added OCI base classes to encapsulate Type/Request/Response objects and provide parser utility.
+- Finalised Client _receive_response in accordance with Requester object.
+It is designed to take a raw string on a successful response or \
+  a tuple object containing an exception object and message.
+- All above implementations require documentaiton.

+@Jordan-Prescott 22.07.2025
+- Added absolute import statements as this is a python package its best practuice
+- Imports should follow order: standard packages, internal packages, external packages at the bottom

+@Jordan-Prescott 15.07.2025
+- Added tests for the client class found in tests/client_tests.py
+- Adjusted the _receive_response in client which will use the response object from requester to capture class to return

 @Jordan-Prescott 14.07.2025
 - Client class now first draft with most of the functionality in place, yet some things still need flushing out.